mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The Florian League holds roughly a quarter of the sector.
-The worlds along their border – Heath, Viceroy and the Arhada domains of Arhada, Adhara and Hadara – are all protectorates of the League, having agreed to give extremely favourable trading rights to the Florians in exchange for defence.
+The worlds along their border – Heath, Viceroy and the Arhada domains of Arhada, Adhara and Hadara – are all protectorates of the League, having agreed to give extremely favorable trading rights to the Florians in exchange for defence.
 The Arhadans are the descendants of a colony that settled on a watery moon; they have a highly tribal culture, where respect for one’s kin and family is the highest virtue.